 Do everything without grumbling or arguing, so that you may become blameless and pure, “children of God without fault in a warped and crooked generation.”
 Then you will shine among them like stars in the sky.Philippians 2:14-15

-The students mention that we shouldn’t be grumbling or disputing.
-Ideas where this could be a problem were review games or activities a student didn’t particularly like.
+The students mention that we shouldn’t be grumbling or disputing ideas.
+Where this could be a problem, review games or activities a student didn’t particularly like.
 (By the way, these are hard verses to read.
 I would recommend giving them to a strong reader.)

 Now we ask you, brothers and sisters, to acknowledge those who work hard among you, who care for you in the Lord and who admonish you.1 Thessalonians 5:12

-The class note that they are to respect those “who work hard among you, who care for you” like their teachers, parents, older siblings, etc…
+The class notes that they are to respect those “who work hard among you, who care for you” like their teachers, parents, older siblings, etc…

 Do to others as you would have them do to you.Luke 6:31